mstraa/hiit-timer/PRD_HIIT_Timer_App.md

 - High contrast display for improved readability during workouts
 - Consistent formatting across all timer states (work, rest, paused)

+**FR-019: Timer Display Format Enhancement**
+- When work or rest interval time is less than 60 seconds:
+  - Display timer in "SS.d" format (seconds and deciseconds only)
+  - Hide minutes portion for improved readability
+  - Example: "45.3" instead of "00:45.3"
+- When time is 60 seconds or greater:
+  - Continue using the "MM:SS.d" format as currently implemented
+- This format change applies to both work and rest intervals
+- Update the `formatTimeRemaining()` method to implement this conditional formatting

+**FR-020: Reset Button UI Enhancement**
+- Replace the text "Reset" on the reset button with a standard reset/refresh icon (↻)
+- Maintain the current 20% width allocation for the reset button
+- Ensure the icon has sufficient size for touch targets (minimum 24dp)
+- Add a content description for accessibility support
+- Update the `TimerButton` composable to handle this icon-based variant

 **FR-018: Rest Timer Controls**
 - "No Rest" toggle switch to completely disable rest periods
 - Minimum rest time validation (1 second when rest is enabled)